Mint Tin Mini Apocalypse with Manhole Expansion - rules & more

-Update: After reading the discussions on BoardGameGeek and doing some deep soul searching (okay . . . not that deep), I decided there was no reason to limit the use of the manhole cover to once.
-It was initially that way to make the expansion extra special, but if this game mimics real life, you could use it as many times as you like - simply reclaim it with a 7 and rethrow with another 7.
-While throwing the manhole cover multiple times might extend the game, the monster will eventually end it (and you, if you're not careful).
-So feel free to call that rule anyway you like - it's your game. =)
+Update: After reading discussions on BoardGameGeek, I decided there's no reason to limit the use of the manhole cover to once.
+If this game mimics real life, you could use it as many times as you like - simply reclaim it with 7 and rethrow with another 7.
+While throwing the manhole cover multiple times might extend the game, the monster will eventually end it.
+Feel free to call this rule anyway you like - it's your game. =)

 Mint Tin Mini Apocalypse with Manhole Expansion contains:

 - 5 yellow meeples

 - 2 blue Chessex dice